Colcannon: Etymology

 The origin of the word is unclear.
 The first syllable "col" likely comes from the Irish cál meaning kale.
 The second syllable may derive from ceann-fhionn, meaning a white head (i.e. "a white head of cabbage").
 This usage is also found in the Irish name for a coot, a white-headed bird known as cearc cheannan or "white-head hen".

 In Welsh, the name for leek soup is cawl cennin, a phrase combining cawl meaning "soup", "broth" or "gruel", when it is not a reference to the typical Welsh meat and vegetable stew named in full cawl Cymreig, with cennin, the plural of cenhinen, meaning "leeks".

 Song

-The song "Colcannon", also called "The Skillet Pot" and "Yes You Did," is a popular Irish song (Roud 9485) first recorded in 1913 by Irish vaudeville performer Shaun O'Nolan, who is believed to have written the lyrics, possibly setting them to an existing Irish melody.
+The song "Colcannon", also called "The Skillet Pot" and "Yes You Did," is a popular Irish song (Roud 9485) first recorded in 1913 by Irish vaudeville performer Shaun O'Nolan, who is believed to have written the lyrics, set to an existing Irish hornpipe melody, "The First of May".

 It has been recorded by numerous artists, including Mary Black.
 It begins:

 Did you ever eat Colcannon, made from lovely pickled cream?

 With the greens and scallions mingled like a picture in a dream.